MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ### "Visual Studio projects" and "Django projects"

 In Django terminology, a "Django project" is composed of several site-level configuration files along with one or more "apps" that you deploy to a web host to create a full web application.
-A Django project can contain multiple apps, and the same app can be in multiple Django projects..
+A Django project can contain multiple apps, and the same app can be in multiple Django projects.

 A Visual Studio project, for its part, can contain the Django project along with multiple apps.
 For the sake of simplicity, whenever this tutorial refers to just a "project," it's referring to the Visual Studio project.
 When it refers to the "Django project" portion of the web application, it uses "Django project" specifically.